North Korea–United States relations: 2006

 U.S. intelligence agencies confirmed that a test occurred.
 Tony Snow, President George W. Bush's White House Press Secretary, said that the United States would go to the United Nations to determine "what our next steps should be in response to this very serious step."
 On Monday, October 9, 2006, President Bush stated in a televised speech that such a claim of a test is a "provocative act" and the U.S. condemns such acts.
 President Bush stated that the United States is "committed to diplomacy" but will "continue to protect America and America's interests."
 The Six-Party Talks, below, resulted.

 2009

 On May 25, 2009, American-North Korean relations further deteriorated when North Korea conducted yet another nuclear test, the first since the 2006 test.
 The test was once again conducted underground and exploded with a yield comparable to the Little Boy and Fat Man bombs that destroyed Hiroshima and Nagasaki, respectively.
 The United States reacted favorably to China and Russia's reactions, who condemned North Korea's actions even though they are both strong allies of North Korea.
 The U.S., along with all other members of the stalled six-party talks, strongly condemned the test and said that North Korea would "pay a price for its actions."
-The U.S. also strongly condemned the subsequent series of short-range missile tests that have followed the detonation.